jundalisay/sp/content/en/research/sarkar/rarh/chapter-04.md

 But the liberal Shaeva Dharma was being practised in Ráŕh long before the influx of the Aryans into Ráŕh.

+## The Puranic Religion Begins

-The influence of the Paoráńika Dharma [Puranic cult or religion] propounded by Shankaracharya was felt only 1,300 years ago [600 AD?].
+The influence of the Puranic Dharma propounded by Shankaracharya was felt only 1,300 years ago [600 AD?].

-This Paoráńika Dharma of Shankaracharya’s should not be called Hindu Dharma.
+**This Paoráńika Dharma of Shankaracharya’s should not be called Hindu Dharma.**

-Shankaracharya’s religion mainly aimed at driving out the Buddha Dharma widely practised at that time.
+**Shankaracharya’s religion mainly aimed at driving out the Buddha Dharma widely practised at that time.**

 The essence of Puranic Dharma was just obedience to cows, Brahmans, Vedas and kings.